 Consult a living will attorney to ensure your language is correct and valid.

 If you want to ensure your living will is going to be effective, use a living will attorney to draft your will.
 A living will attorney in your state is familiar with state laws and the necessary language required.
-An attorney can help you determine whether to designate a healthcare proxy, and answer other important questions when you create a living will.
+An attorney can help you determine whether to designate a healthcare proxy, and answer other important questions when you create a living will, including the proper personal directive format.

 Researching how to write a last will and testament isn't a topic that most people want to think about, but drafting a will is a necessary part of responsible adulthood.
 If you've got a family to provide for or children to care for, it's especially vital that you draft a will in the event of an untimely death.